First, what are you up to now? Any projects we should be looking out for?

 I think it’s because Bobby Bonilla broke my heart!
 When he left Pittsburgh for that big contract I went off of sports.
 I idolized Bonilla and had the biggest Bonilla card collection except maybe for his mother!
 That deal was objectively the greatest deal in professional sports.
 I still resent him for it!

 But now I experience it all through the lens of introducing my kids to baseball.
 Now I have no animosity.
 I took my kids recently to PNC Park and splurged for seats behind the dugout.
-The players waved to the kids and they were thrilled to meet the Pirates Parrot.
+The players waved to the kids and they were thrilled to meet the Pirate Parrot.

 Any other connections to Pittsburgh sports before I let you go?